THE WATER LEYS’ CURRICULUM

 Autumn Spring Summer

 PHONICS AT WATER LEYS

-We use the DfES Letters and Sounds programme to teach phonics to our children.
-See http://www.letters-and-sounds.com/ for details of how you can support your child at home.
+FS2 and Year 1 hold parent phonic workshops to share ideas of how to support your child at home.
+Also visit http://www.letters-and-sounds.com/ for details of how you can support your child at home.

 READING AT WATER LEYS

 Our aim is for all children to leave Water Leys with good reading skills and with a love of reading.
-Children read regularly across the curriculum and are also included in a guided reading session with an adult at least once a week.
+Children read regularly across the curriculum and either read 1:1 or in a guided group with an adult at least once a week.

 Our school reading scheme has a large selection of books including Rigby Star, Usborne Young Readers and Oxford Reading Tree.